bpk667/ElFenixDeJade/rules/outgunned-cs-app/samples/pnjs/output/session-1_la-biblioteca_generic-ghost.md

 Heroes who fail a Critical Reaction Roll in Nerves+ Cool, become Scared and suffer -1 to their next roll.

-### DEMATERIALIZE
+### SMEAR THROUGH

 (GHOST, SPECIAL ACTION, Cost 1 ⚡)

-The ghost suddenly vanishes into thin air.
+The Ghost passes through a Hero.

-After a Hero lands a blow, the Ghost ignores all loss of Grit.
+The Hero is now Smeared.

-### KNIFE VOLLEY
+### WHEEL AROUND

-(GHOST, SPECIAL ACTION, Cost 2 ⚡)
+(GHOST, SPECIAL ACTION, Cost 1 ⚡)

-The Ghost flings knives and other dangerous objects through the room.
+The Ghost whirls a Hero around mid-air.

-All Heroes involved must make a Critical Reaction Roll in Brawn+Stunt.
-Heroes who fail to score at least a Basic Success become Hurt.
+If the Hero fails a Critical Reaction Roll in Focus+Endure, they become Confused and suffer -1 to their next roll